 - Then bring your arms back to shoulder height.

 Try this resistance band workout for weight loss!
 You can do it at home in under 30 minutes!

 These are just a few workouts that can be done just about anywhere.

-Whether you are at home or travelling, these are great ways to maintain fitness and build strength.
+Whether you are at home or traveling, these are great ways to maintain fitness and build strength.

 This way, there is never an excuse to miss a scheduled workout.

-This program will not only provide you with sculpting, strength building dumbbell workouts but will also provide you with a great nutrition plan and ongoing community support.
+This program will not only provide you with sculpting and strength-building workouts, but it will also provide you with a great nutrition plan and ongoing community support.